A portrait photo.

 5. 16 March 2023: Connectedness of the Hilbert scheme in reading group of Javier and Angel, lecture notes.

-6. 17 to 20 January 2023: Apocrypha and ephemera on the boundaries of moduli space, a minicourse at the Uni. of Auckland (also 7 December 2022 at MPI).
-See below!
+6. 17 to 20 January 2023: Apocrypha and ephemera on the boundaries of moduli space, a minicourse at the Uni. of Auckland (also 7 December 2022 at MPI), lecture notes.

 8. 3 August 2022: Reproducibility in Computer Algebra (MPI MIS), handouts for practical activity (event co-organised with Christiane Görgen and Lars Kastner).